 ss Peter & paul Church, abercanaid

 The church was built in 1911 and is in the centre of the village, surrounded by large grounds.
 It was closed for worship 30 March 2009.
-Four stained glass windows from the church will be incorporated into the new Worship Centre.
+Two stained glass windows from the church have been incorporated into the new Worship Centre, which was rededicated by Bishop June in 2018.
+(Read about the windows here.)

 The Church hall was the village’s first Church (built in 1882).
 With the increase in the population at the turn of the century, it was found that the building was too small and a new Church was built.
 The hall was then used for cultural and social activities.